kwaldenphd/football-text-analysis/README.md

 - [Jupyter nbviewer](https://nbviewer.jupyter.org/github/kwaldenphd/football-text-analysis/blob/main/notebooks/ocr-roadmap.ipynb)
 - [Google CoLab](https://drive.google.com/file/d/1WbGTAvs1WCGrC5XZeADyhminFn8QMEHT/view?usp=sharing) *ND users*

+## Hacking Google CoLab

+Given the scale of the processing jobs you may end up running, you will likely want to optimize Google CoLab's performance:
+- Under `Runtime`, select `Change runtime type`
+- Select `Python 3` for `Runtime type` and `GPU` for `Hardware accelerator`
+  * Source: Matthew Mayo, "[3 Essential Google Colaboratory Tips and Tricks](https://www.kdnuggets.com/2018/02/essential-google-colaboratory-tips-tricks.html)" *KD Nuggets* (February 2018)

+Let's see where we can get with enhanced Google CoLab functionality for this lab.
+But if folks need to go beyond what their personal computers or CoLab can handle, we do have access to high-performance computing (HPC) resources through Notre Dame's [Center for Research Computing](https://crc.nd.edu/).
+Contact Prof. Walden to learn more and discuss next steps.

 ## OCR Next Steps and Additional Resources

 There are a number of options and next steps for refining or further building out an OCR workflow.